wandiong/simplebotchat/README.md

 #planed to do
-- convert voice become text
+- add voice to text compability on opera browser